Skip to main content

 Custom DEX: Placing buy orders

-Buying tokens directly is simple: specify the amount of tokens you want to purchase, and the DEX will fetch all sell orders created sorted by price until you have your order completed (plus some extra sell orders can be included to mimic splippage and avoiding transactions failing if the sell order if filled by somebody else while your transaction is being submitted to the blockchain).
+Buying tokens directly is simple: specify the amount of tokens you want to purchase, and the DEX will fetch all sell orders created sorted by price until you have your order completed (plus some extra sell orders can be included to mimic slippage and avoiding transactions failing if the sell order is filled by somebody else while your transaction is being submitted to the blockchain).

-However, the difficult comes in placing a buy order without buying tokens right away (ex: if you want to buy 1000 tokens for $1 and are willing to wait for the price to reach that point).
-The difficulty comes that you are most likely not interested in buying token generally for every variation of the game (as some may have no value), but rather you want to place an order for a specific variation (or at most set of variation) of the games you are interested in.
+However, the difficulty comes in placing a buy order without buying tokens right away (ex: if you want to buy 1000 tokens for $1 and are willing to wait for the price to reach that point).
+The difficulty is that you are most likely not interested in buying tokens for every variation of the game (as some may have no value), but rather you want to place an order for a specific variation (or at most a set of variations) of the games you are interested in.

 To handle the case where there is no ZK proof of validity, buy orders must (instead of specifying all mints validated by a ZK proof) provide a commitment to a specific set of ERC1155 mints they consider to be valid.